microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 },
 ````

-Now let's talk about the last block in the `{Data}` part, it is related to the cluster device since it describes which cluster device allows to unpack the data.

-As explained in the data formatting Microshare® has a large bank of unpackers to decode the data.

-The information provided by this part of the data simply explains where the unpacker for this device is located in the Microshare® unpacker library.
-That's why the package: `class`.

-The `library` is simply the name of the complete library.

-And finally the "version" is the unpacker's version.
+The last block of data in `{Data}` describes the device cluster that is permitted to unpack the payload.
+This is important as Microshare® has a large number of unpackers and sending the payload to the wrong unpacker may result in lost information.
+Below is the `library` of all the various Microshare® unpackers and where it is located.
+The descriptors 'class'  and 'version' helps navigate this library.

 ## 3. Standards Data Table